-Whilst media attention has begun moving away from the devastated communities, survivors still face dire circumstances.
+While media attention moved away from the devastated communities, survivors still face dire circumstances.
 This post-disaster region is a highly complex and challenging environment for both survivors and aid workers.
-The Mozambique government has referred to this a “humanitarian disaster of great proportion” and has requested international support.
-This is a highly complex situation and data collection during our remote assessment indicated that we would be more effective if we focus on recovery efforts.
+The Mozambique government referred to this event as a “humanitarian disaster of great proportion” and requested international support for affected communities.
+Given the complexity of the situation, our data collection during remote assessments indicated that we would be more effective performing recovery activities.

-Based on extensive conversations with in-country contacts, we deployed our Disaster Assessment Response Team (DART) to Mozambique in early May.
-Our team performed ground assessments and met with the Ministry of Education, among others, to gain situational awareness and explore potential partnership opportunities.
-We’re continuing discussions with local contacts to gain clarity around key challenges and determine how we can best support recovery efforts.
+We deployed our Disaster Assessment Response Team (DART) to Mozambique in early May to perform ground assessments and meet with the Ministry of Education, among others, to gain situational awareness and explore potential partnership opportunities.

-Please donate today to help support the communities impacted by Tropical Cyclone Idai.
+Please sign up to volunteer or donate today to help support the communities impacted by Tropical Cyclone Idai.

 Stories and Impact.
 Right to Your Inbox.